giancosta86/arcadia/README.md

 This is the GitHub project page for [Arcadia](https://gianlucacosta.info/arcadia), my website devoted to dreams, literature and philosophy: here, you can browse its source files.

-Most important, you are all invited to [visit its literary content](https://gianlucacosta.info/arcadia)!
+Most important, you are all invited to [visit its website](https://gianlucacosta.info/arcadia)!

 ## License